 International football tournaments in Madrid

 Thanks to several major stadiums, many international football tournaments are held in Madrid.
 Most recently, Wanda Metropolitano hosted the 2019 Champions League final between Liverpool and Tottenham.
-Estadio Santiago Bernabéu has hosted European finals on multiple occasions.
+Estadio Santiago Bernabéu has hosted the European finals on multiple occasions.

 This is very likely to happen again several times in the future.
 Therefore, a football trip to Madrid doesn’t necessarily have to be about any Madrid clubs.